 Excellent coverage even with tight radius curved parts

 Passes Scribe Test (Initial and after 24 hours before tape removal)

 |Gel time: 6-15 minutes at 250°F/121°C One year shelf life a <0°F/-18°C

 The lower the laminate void content, the higher the ability of a prepreg system to yield high mechanical strength consistently.
 Toray prepreg systems are rigorously tested both mechanically and under non-destructive inspection (NDI) conditions to ensure their robust performance in vacuum only processing.

 As part of Toray’s development of TC275 and TC350-1, the company fabricated large thick parts and analyzed void contents throughout the part.
-Picture 4 demonstrated low voids in all section of the spar.
+Picture 4 demonstrated low voids in all sections of the spar.

 Figure 1.
-As part of Toray’s development of TC275 and TC350-1, we fabricated large thick parts and evaluated void contents through out the part.
+As part of Toray’s development of TC275 and TC350-1, we fabricated large thick parts and evaluated void contents throughout the part.
 This analysis demonstrated low avoids in all section of the spar.
-Image Credit: Toray Advanced Composites

 Advantages of TC275 are as follows

 - Capable of providing below 0.5% porosity in thick parts